Reinier Robbemond

-Reinier Robbemond (born 31 January 1972) is a Dutch professional football manager and former player who played as a midfielder.
-He is the manager of Eerste Divisie club Willem II.
+Reinier Robbemond (born 31 January 1972) is a Dutch professional football manager and former player who was, most recently, the head coach of Eerste Divisie club Willem II.

 A midfielder, Robbemond's professional playing career spanned 19 years and was spent at four clubs: Dordrecht '90, Utrecht, AZ and De Graafschap.
 He made 412 appearances in which he scored 29 goals.

-After his playing career, Robbemond embarked on a managerial career.
-After working as a youth coach at AZ, he had a short spell as head coach of FC Oss.
-He then worked as assistant and later caretaker at Willem II, before becoming an assistant at PSV under head coach Mark van Bommel.
+Following his playing career, Robbemond transitioned into coaching.
+Initially serving as a youth coach at AZ, he briefly held the position of head coach at FC Oss.
+He later worked as an assistant coach during two periods at Willem II and gained experience as an assistant at Israeli club Maccabi Tel Aviv.
+His managerial journey continued as he took on the role of head coach at De Graafschap before returning to Willem II, initially as an assistant coach and subsequently as head coach.

 Playing career

 Born in Dordrecht, Robbemond played for ODS and SC Feyenoord in his youth.
 Robbemond made his debut in professional football on 8 December 1990, coming on as a substitute for Dordrecht '90 in an away match at VVV.
 He made more than 100 appearances for his hometown club before he left for FC Utrecht in 1996.
 In Utrecht, Robbemond played five seasons as a regular starter in midfield.
 In 2001, he moved to AZ, where he played for three seasons, but was mostly utilised as a substitute for his last two years at the club.
 Between 2004 and 2009, Robbemond played for De Graafschap.
 However, when De Graafschap suffered relegation for the second time in five years, his contract was not extended, and he announced his retirement from professional football.